Ryun1/sancho-docker-node/README.md

 ### Stop node

-This script will stop your Cardano node.
+This script will stop your Cardano node, remember to run this when you are done using your node.

 In your second terminal execute:
 ```bash